-Becoming a board member for a non-profit organization is a big commitment, and it should be approached by both the board of directors and the board candidate with the same consideration a new job offer would!
+Becoming a potential board member for a nonprofit organization is a big commitment.
+A potential board member should be approached by both the board of directors and the board candidate with the same consideration a new job offer would.

 We regularly share tips for organizations striving to build an “A-list” board, but it is important to recognize that the board building process is a two-way street.
-Today’s blog is for all of you who are considering a role on a board.
+Today’s blog is for all of you who are considering becoming a potential board member.

 As a board member, you are legally and fiscally responsible for the organization you serve.
 This means the strength of the existing board and the financial state of the organization directly impacts your personal life and wallet!